carpentries-incubator/OpenRefine-humanities-lesson/_episodes/01-working-with-openrefine.md

 If data in a column needs to be split into multiple columns, and the parts are separated by a common separator (say a comma, or a space), you can use that separator to divide up the pieces into their own columns.

-1. Let us suppose we want to split the `scientificName` column into separate colums for genus and for species.
+1. Let us suppose we want to split the `Author` column into separate columns for Authors
-2. Click the down arrow at the top of the `scientificName` column.
+2. Click the down arrow at the top of the `Author` column.
 Choose `Edit Column` > `Split into several columns...`
 3. In the pop-up, in the `Separator` box, replace the comma with a space.
 4. Uncheck the box that says `Remove this column`.
 5. Click `OK`.
-You'll get some new columns called `scientificName 1`, `scientificName 2`, and so on.
+You'll get some new columns called `Author 1`, `Author 2`, and so on.
-6. Notice that in some cases `scientificName 1` and `scientificName 2` are empty.
+6. Notice that in some cases `Author 1` and `Author 2` are empty.
 Why is this?
 What do you think we can do to fix this?

 > ## Solution
 >
-> The entries that have data in `scientificName 3` and `scientificName 4` but not the first two `scientificName` columns
+> The entries that have data in `Author 3` and `Author 4` but not the first two `Author` columns
 > had an extra space at the beginning of the entry.
 Leading white spaces are very difficult to notice when cleaning data
 > manually.
 This is another advantage of using OpenRefine to clean your data.
 We'll look at how to
 > fix leading and trailing white spaces in a later exercise.